Damaged or stolen signs

 For any damaged or stolen signs please contact us with details of the type and location of the missing or damaged sign.

-For signs on the State Highway, contact Opus who are the agent for the New Zealand Transport Agency, on (03) 440 2400 to let them know of the problem.
+For signs on the State Highway, contact Opus who is the agent for NZTA ,on (03) 440 2400 to let it know of the problem.

 Signs for Private Lanes

 Signs marking private lanes or right of ways belong to the property owners and Council does not maintain them.
 We can arrange for a Council contractor to repair/replace the sign but all costs will be charged to the property owners.

 Directional Signage for Schools, Churches and other Community Organisations

 Directional signs may be used where street name signs provide less than adequate directions to certain public amenities, e.g. a community hall.
 Amenity signs have black lettering on yellow background or white on brown for tourist amenities.

 To avoid excessive clutter and to ensure consistency of signs, the Council only approves signs where amenities: